Pedro-Gregorio/TubeMod/README.md

 2. Go to `chrome://extensions`.
 The "chrome" part might be changed to the name of the browser.
 3. Enable the developer mode toggle.
-4. Some buttons should appear.
-Click on "Load unpacked".
+4. Click on "Load unpacked".
 5. Select the folder where the repository is (it should contain the manifest.json)
 6. Every time you make a change either reload the extension or remove it an add it again.
 The latter works better when dealing with js parts of the code.